spring-epfl/zksk/docs/usage.rst

 .. literalinclude:: ../examples/orproof.py
    :lines: 45-49

-Executing the protocol is the previous cases.
+Executing the protocol is the same as in the previous sections.

 Composing AND and OR
 ^^^^^^^^^^^^^^^^^^^^^^^^